 I like to consider myself a bit of a traveler.

 I’ve traveled quite a lot for my young age but never have I ever visited a place with such a perfect organizational structure as Kutna Hora.
 There is so freaking much to see and every attraction is in a few minutes’ distance from the other.
 Not to mention the cutes streets and honestly the nicest people ever.

 We started our journey early in the morning when we took a train to Kutna Hora from Prague.
 It took us 40 minutes.
 It was basic Tuesday so I was not expecting many tourists.

 I was mistaken.

 The Chinese people bought an online ticket for the group so they’ll spend some money.
-What they didn’t do was read the terms and conditions of e-ticket just hit the agree button.
+What they didn’t do was read the terms and conditions of the e-ticket just hit the agree button.

 The conditions state that the e-ticket is only valid with an ID.
-The Chinese people didn’t have one on them and they went into major fight with a ticket collector.
+The Chinese people didn’t have one on them and they went into a major fight with a ticket collector.
 We were literally in the middle of the argument.
 Just sitting there.
 Minding our own business in a very uncomfortable situation.

 The ticket collector explained that their ticket is invalid and they either need to buy a new one or they need to leave the train.
 Chinese people felt it was unfair they need to pay again just because they forgot their IDs.
 But you know, the rules are the rules.
 So after like 20 minutes or desperate arguing over who’s right, they had to pay for the new tickets anyway.